 This 8-person tent is all about livability.
 While there’s no vestibule, it has 130 square feet of floor space, an 84-inch peak height, and steep walls that maximize headroom throughout the tent.
 This means it can comfortably accommodate a family of eight and is tall enough to let everyone walk around inside without having to hunch.

-The Copper Canyon’s feature set is also impressive given its (relatively) low cost.
+We were also impressed by the Copper Canyon’s feature set given its (relatively) low cost.
 It has a large extended awning for drying clothes or kicking back in your camp chair, pockets galore, adjustable vents to prevent condensation, and two canopy storage shelves.

 Big Agnes Copper Spur HV UL